 - Land where slope and proximity to water make runoff likely

-Call the relevant County or City Council if slurry is being spread outside the permitted dates or on unsuitable land.
+Call the National Environmental Complaints Line (NECL) on 1800 365 123 if slurry is being spread outside the permitted dates or on unsuitable land.

-If slurry has entered a stream, drain, river, lake, or fish are affected, also call IFI immediately.
+If slurry has entered a stream, drain, river, lake, or fish are affected, also call IFI immediately on 0818 34 74 24.

 What to include in a report